wboeke/term-synth/README.md

 This project provides three musical instruments, each with a terminal-based GUI.
 The aim is to create good sounds, and not so much weird or funny ones.
 It's Linux-only, barebones Alsa is used for sound.
 A MIDI keyboard should be connected.
-If this keyboard is provided with modulation- and pitchband wheels, then the sound can be modified while playing.
+If this keyboard is provided with modulation- and pitchbend wheels, then the sound can be modified while playing.

 ### Instruments
 The first instrument is a **synthesizer** with not too much controls.
-Classic waveforms are provided, plus 4 special sounds:
+Classic waveforms are provided, plus 4 special ones:
 - **Harmonics**.
 Amplitude of harmonics can be choosen individually, like a Hammond organ.
 - **Perlin noise**, as used in 3D graphics.
 Adapted for the creation of sound, it gives a rough fluctuating tone, good for deep basses.
 - **Formant**, as used in speech synthesis.
 In mode `rand` the sounds of 7 vowels are provided, choosen at random, with interesting results.
 In mode `cust` the formant shape can be modelled arbitrarily.
-- **Karplus-Strong**, an classic piano-synthesis algorithm.
+- **Karplus-Strong**, a classic piano-synthesis algorithm.
 Like with a real piano, the sound is evolving in subtle ways.
 In mode `noise` the buffers are initialised with a random signal, in mode `sines` with sine's.